gabidiac11/programare-avansata/PA_1/README.md

      *            ✶ ✶ ✶ ✪ ✶ ✶ ✶
      *            ✶ ✶ ✶ ✪ ✶ ✶ ✶
      *
-     * designed to print upp to 99 sized squared matrix
+     * designed to print up to 99 sized squared matrix
      * @param length - the length of the squared matrix and the number of nodes
      * @param adjacentMatrix - a matrix of un-oriented graph */